cits3007/cits3007.github.io/assets/lectures/lect04--access.md

 ### Unix approach

 - Classify file rights as "read", "write" and "execute"
-  - There are other rights needed to execute particular system calls (e.g. to kill a process)
-  - The OS kernel will check whether a subject (a process) has rights to make particular system calls
-  - For the `root` user, the answer is always "yes"\
-    (but see `man 7 capabilities`)
 - Classify subjects as "user", "group", "everyone else"
 - Processes have an *actual* user ID and group ID (based on the user that started them)